biocore-ntnu/snpflip/README.md

     chromosomes in the `.bim` file must be called `1, 2, ...
 X, Y, M` while the chromosomes in the fasta file must be called the same, or `chr1, chr2, ... chrX, chrY, chrM`

+    If there is whitespace after the chromosome name in the fasta file, additional text is allowed, e.g.
+    >1 dna:chromosome chromosome:GRCh37:1:1:249250621:1
 ```

 ##Output